Free Consultation!

 Efficiency Factors

-• Second, the UK is quite far north of the equator, so the midday sun never gets above about 60 degrees overhead in the summer, and as low as 15 degrees in the winter.
+In the UK, the sun rises in the east, moves over the south, and sets in the west, so your panels will never be at a perfect 90 degrees all day.
+Additionally, because the UK is far north of the equator, the sun only reaches about 60 degrees overhead in summer, and as low as 15 degrees in winter.

 So, ask yourself these questions: